John Hay Library: The Christine Dunlap Farnham Archive

 The Christine Dunlap Farnham Archive identifies collections with materials pertaining to women within Special Collections and University Archives.
 Collections in the Farnham Archive document the history of women in Brown University and Pembroke College, the post-graduate lives of Brown alumnae, and the lives of Rhode Island women.
 The collections document the lives of prominent women but also chronicle the lives and work of ordinary women.
 In addition to correspondence, diaries, photographs, newspapers, yearbooks, and memorabilia, it also includes a collection of oral history tapes and videos.
-There is a 500-page Research Guide to the Christine Dunlap Farnham Archives which includes more than 1,000 entries describing the collection.
-This guide, however, is badly outdated and in some cases contains erroneous information.
+A Research Guide to the Christine Dunlap Farnham Archives was published in 1989, which includes more than 1,000 entries describing the collection.

 Also included within the Farnham Archive is the Feminist Theory Archive, inaugurated in 2002, which preserves the legacies of prominent feminist thinkers.
 This collection continues the Pembroke Center for Teaching and Research on Women's commitment to documenting the contributions of feminist scholars to cutting-edge research and making their papers available to scholars.